pombredanne/pyhttpc/README.rst

 PyHttpC
 =======

 A small HTTP parser in C for Python.
-Based on the http-parser_ project by Ryan Dahl of Node.js.
+Based on the HTTP parser in Zed Shaw's Mongrel.

 Status
 ------